 A Power meter is not an Absolute requirement for Zwift as the Zwift team have created:

 “zPower” is Zwift’s virtual power curve (VPC) that allows for acceleration on Classic Turbos with the Basic Setup (e.g. speed sensor and classic trainer).
 There are two modes, chosen from the settings screen.

 - Classic Mode: which reduces the jumpiness of the wattage display experienced using zPower

 - zPower: which is more responsive during sprints as it does not account for acceleration

 Note UNSUPPORTED zPower/classic trainers are capped at 400watts on Zwift

-When riding on Zwift, you can tell that a rider is using zPower by the lack of a lightening bolt by their name in the RIGHT-hand rider list.
-So the top rider here is using some form of power meter (hence lightning bolt), but the rider below is using zPower (therefore on a classic setup) – simples 🙂
+When riding on Zwift, you can tell that a rider is using zPower by the lack of a lightening bolt by their watts/kg in the RIGHT-hand rider list.
+So the bottom rider here, S.Sherbatov is using some form of power meter (hence lightning bolt) but we can’t tell what.
+By comparison the top rider, E.Henderson-King is not displaying a lightning bolt, thus the rider is using zPower (therefore on a classic setup) – simples 🙂

 The following classic turbo trainer models are compatible with zPower: – i.e. you can ride them, but they with will NOT give resistance